Chapter 4: Defining Functions and Using Built-Ins

-This function is equivalent to times2 when called with just one argument—it uses the default value for the second argument by.
+This function is equivalent to times2 when called using that default value.

-There’s one point to remember that often trips up developers.
+There's one point to remember that oftens trips up developers.
 The default value is initialized exactly once, when the function is defined.
-That’s certainly fine for immutable values like numbers, strings, tuples, frozensets, and similar objects.
-But you need to ensure that if the default value is mutable, that it’s being used correctly.
+That's certainly fine for immutable values like numbers, strings, tuples, frozensets, and similar objects.
+But you need to ensure that if the default value is mutable, that it's being used in this fashion correctly.
 So a dictionary for a shared cache makes sense.
-But this mechanism won’t work for a list where we expect it is initialized to an empty list upon invocation.
-If you’re doing that, you need to write that explicitly in your code.
-As a best practice, use None as the default value rather than a mutable object, and check at the start of the body of your function for the case value = None and set the variable to your mutable object there.
+But this mechanism won't work for but a list where we expect it is initialized to an empty list upon invocation.
+If you're doing that, you need to write that explicitly in your code.

 Definition of a function that takes a sequence of numbers: